abist-co-ltd/hololens-opencv-laserpointer/README.md

 ## Setup

-Import the OpenCV for Unity asset.<br>
+After cloning, open the project in Unity and import the OpenCV for Unity asset.<br>
 Setup the OpenCVForUnity: Tools > OpenCV for Unity > Set Plugin Import Settings

 **Note**: MRTK 2.4.0 package files are already included in this repository.